makidoja/DXLOG_KSTChat/README.md

 - ON4KST host, port, room, callsign and password.
 - Name and home locator.
-- AirScout enable state and ports.
+- AirScout enable state, UDP/HTTP ports, opportunity-time filter and aircraft filter.
-- Macros.
+- Auto sort, Need, distance filter, alerts, aircraft trails and rotator-on-click preference.
+- General and per-band macros.
+- Worked-band columns, watchlist and station notes.
-- Window position and size.
+- Window position, size and station Name-column preference.
 - Display colours and title-bar colour.

+The v2.5.1 aircraft selector is stored as `aircraftfiltermode=0..4`.

 **Security note:** the ON4KST password is stored in this local INI file.
 Do not share the file, and protect access to the Windows account.